Did The Flagship AIG Critical Illness Plan Just Improve Further?

 The Verdict

-The AIG announcement to revise their coverage is certainly a bold move and one that’s likely to set a new benchmark for the industry.
-Only time will tell, but as 2023 progresses, it is likely to see other insurance firms follow suit, revise their plans and look at the reality of what people really need.
+Only time will tell, but as 2025 progresses, other insurance firms are likely to follow suit, revise their plans, and examine the reality of what people really need.

 AIG life insurance has hit the mark.
 They are addressing the financial worries of soon-to-be parents.
 For adult coverage, there’s no other policy (currently) that will cover as many types of cancers and those in situ areas of the body.